joeplustenhouwer/myweb/content/publication/Lus19/index.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "I study expectation driven liquidity traps in a model were agents have finite planning horizons and heterogeneous expectations.
-There are backward-looking agents, who base their expectations on past observations, and forward-looking agents, who observe the expectations of backward-looking agents, and use model equations within their planning horizon to make forecasts.
-Expectation driven liquidity traps arise when the presence of backward-looking agents leads to a wave of pessimism after a single, non-persistent, negative preference shock.
-I find that fiscal stimulus in the form of an increase in government spending or a cut in consumption taxes can be very effective in mitigating the liquidity trap.
-Moreover, an adequate response of these measures is found to always be able to prevent deflationary spirals, that can arise when there is a large fraction of backward-looking agents with a longer planning horizon.
-A positive inflation target furthermore reduces the fiscal stimulus required to resolve a liquidity trap for any given size of the negative preference shock.
-In contrast, fiscal stimulus in the form of labor tax cuts is deflationary and hardly effective in mitigating liquidity traps" abstract_short = ""
+abstract = "I study liquidity traps in a model were agents have heterogeneous expectations and finite planning horizons.
+Backward-looking agents base their expectations on past observations, while forward-looking agents have fully rational expectations.
+Liquidity traps that are fully or partly driven by expectations can arise due to pessimism of backward-looking agents.
+Only when planning horizons are finite, these liquidity traps can be of longer duration without ending up in a deflationary spiral.
+I further find that fiscal stimulus in the form of an increase in government spending or a cut in consumption taxes can be very effective in mitigating the liquidity trap.
+A feedback mechanism of heterogeneous expectations causes fiscal multipliers to be the largest when the majority of agents is backward-looking but there also is a considerable fraction of agents that are forward-looking.
+Labor tax cuts are  always deflationary and are not an effective tool in a liquidity trap." abstract_short = ""

 # Is this a selected publication? (true/false)